brimdata/zed/zng/docs/spec.md

 ZNG also includes first-class types, where a value can be of type "type".
 This is useful for grouping aggregations by type, e.g., to do introspective data exploration.

+Any value in ZNG can take on a null representation.
+It is up to an implementation to decide how to external data structures map into and out of values with nulls.
+Typically, a null value in a field column means an optional value was not present, though the notion of optionality is not explicitly defined by ZNG.

+Null values can be typed or untyped.
+For example, a null value in a field of a record has the type of the field's type.
+A null can be "untyped" by creating a null value of type null.
+The only valid value of type null is null.

+### Data Model Examples

+Here are a few examples of the ZNG data model expressed iin the TZNG text format.

-For example, a TZNG stream representing the single string "hello world" might look like this:
+A stream representing the single string "hello world" might look like this:
 ```
 #35:string
 35:hello, world